dameeech/Flatiron/Flatiron Projects/README_Phase1.md

 ├── DS_Project_Presentation.pdf         <- PDF version of project presentation
-├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code
+├── data                                <- Both sourced externally and generated from code └── images                              <- Both sourced externally and generated from code └── notes                               <- Other Jupyter Notebooks related to the project
 ```